autopi-io/documentation/docs/getting_started/autopi_canfd_pro/data_troubleshooting.md

 Ensure your device is connected to the internet.
 If there are connectivity issues, follow the steps outlined in our [4G Internet Setup and Troubleshooting Guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-4g-internet-setup-troubleshooting/).

+### 6. Verify Bitrates

+Ensure the correct Bitrate is set for your vehicle, you can follow this guide: [Find the correct Bitrate for your vehicle](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-user-guide/#step-4-try-bitrates-or-use-fixed-bitrate).

+### 7. Make sure you are receiving data

+**Step 1: Configure Output Handlers:**
+* To ensure your device sends data to the correct destination, you need to set up output handlers properly.
+This step is essential for reliable communication between your device and the receiving service.
+* Follow the instructions in the guide here: [How to set up Output Handlers](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-user-guide/#step-4-outputs).

+**Step 2: Verify File Access via Wi-Fi Hotspot:**
+* Once your output handlers are configured, verify that you can access files from the device over a Wi-Fi hotspot.
+This is important to confirm your setup is working correctly.
+* Follow the instructions in the guide here: [Accessing Files via SFTP/SCP on AutoPi](https://docs.autopi.io/getting_started/autopi_canfd_pro/accessing-files-via-sftp-on-autopi/)

 <br>
 </br>